This page is designed to answer the following questions:

 This handout provides information to new staff about the importance of controlling hazardous substances.

 There are several types of hazardous substances that may be found in a social care setting.

 Medication may be beneficial to an individual but can be harmful if taken by others that have not been prescribed it, so it must be controlled.

 Bodily fluids (urine, semen etc.) can be harmful to others, especially if it is from somebody with an illness or infection.

 Some substances, such as bleach or paint, are toxic which means they are poisonous to humans.
-Other substances, such as detergent, can be an irritant which means it can cause itching soreness and discomfort.
+Other substances, such as detergent, can be an irritant which means they can cause itching soreness and discomfort.

 Medication should be handled in line with legislation and company policies and procedures.

 Support staff should ensure that medication is ordered ahead of time and when received the name, dosage and amount should be recorded along with whom the medication is for.
-It should then be stored in a locked drawer or according to manufacturer’s instructions.
+It should then be stored in a locked drawer or according to the manufacturer’s instructions.
 Weekly drug stock checks should be performed.